 Example of gender identity discrimination

-For example, Meredith identifies as female.
+For example, Meredith is a trans woman.
 Her colleagues continually refer to her directly as ‘Sir’ and she repeatedly overhears comments from colleagues about herself using male pronouns such as ‘he’ and ‘him’.
 Meredith has politely asked people to address her appropriately but most make no effort to use suitable pronouns.

 Discrimination against transgender people in employment